You are hereHome

 The 2018 Krembil Research Day will be held at the Chestnut Residence & Conference Centre, located at 89 Chestnut St - a 7 minute walk from PMH/TGH/MaRS.

-Oral and poster presentations will take place in the Colony Ballroom on the 2nd floor; reception with Dr. Samer Hattar will take place in the Lombard Suite on the 2nd floor.
+Oral and poster presentations will take place in the Colony Ballroom on the 2nd floor; reception with Dr. Samer Hattar will take place in the centre colony grand ballroom, on the 2nd floor.

 Research Day comments and inquiries should be sent to the Krembil Directorate Office at firstname.lastname@example.org.